-A leading business woman in her own right, Dr. Al Gurg has carved a unique niche for herself in the region due to her support and encouragement of Arab women entrepreneurs.
-She is the President of Dubai Business Women Council; Vice Chairperson of the Board of Directors, Dubai Healthcare City Authority; Board member of the Dubai Chamber Of Commerce & Industry (DCCI) and Dubai Women’s Association.
+A leading business woman in her own right, Dr Al Gurg has carved a unique niche for herself in the region due to her support and encouragement of Arab women entrepreneurs.
+She is the President of Dubai Business Women Council; Member of the Board of Directors of Dubai Chambers, which will oversee and co-ordinate the work of three newly constituted chambers - Dubai Chamber of Commerce, Dubai Chamber of Digital Economy and Dubai International Chamber.
+She is also a Board Member of Dubai Chamber of Trade and Dubai Women’s Association.

-She has been ranked 28th in the Arab Power 2018 listing of the 100 Most Powerful Arabs, compiled by Gulf Business magazine rising from the previous ranking in 2017.
+Dr Al Gurg has been ranked 28 th in the Arab Power 2018 listing of the 100 Most Powerful Arabs, compiled by Gulf Business magazine rising from the previous ranking in 2017.
 She was the most powerful Emirati Businesswoman in Forbes Middle East’s 2017 ranking.
 She was ranked first in the Forbes Middle East’s ranking of ‘The 200 Most Powerful Arab Women in Family Business’ for 2014.
 She has earned several other plaudits and awards in recent years.
 These include the ‘World of Difference Award’ from the International Alliance for Women (TIAW) in 2009.

-Dr. Raja Al Gurg is the Vice Chairperson, Managing Director and Member of Board of Directors of the Easa Saleh Al Gurg Group LLC, a family business encompassing 27 entities with interests in consumer, building & construction, retail & lifestyle, industrial, joint ventures and real estate.
+Dr. Raja Al Gurg is the Chairperson, Managing Director and Member of Board of Directors of the Easa Saleh Al Gurg Group, a family business encompassing 27 entities with interests in consumer, building & construction, retail & lifestyle, industrial, joint ventures and real estate.
 She joined the Group in 1989 as a Member of the Board of Directors.

 She has commented: "At first I never thought I wanted to go into business.
 But when I took a role in my father's company, I had to prove that I could be successful regardless of the fact that I am a woman or chosen by my father.
 It is crucial that all women push their own boundaries and have the will to succeed."Professional Affiliations